cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

     }

-The runtime system reads the Dataset specification for the key/value table *myCounters* from the metadata store and injects a functional instance of the Dataset class into the Application.
+The runtime system reads the Dataset specification for the key/value table *myCounters* from the metadata store and injects an instance of the Dataset class into the Application.

 You can also implement custom Datasets by implementing the ``Dataset`` interface or by extending existing Dataset types.
-See the `Purchase <examples/Purchase/index.html>`__ example for an implementation of a Custom Dataset.
-For more details, refer to
+See the :doc:`Purchase <examples/Purchase/index>` example for an implementation of a Custom Dataset.
+For more details, refer to :ref:`Custom Datasets <custom-datasets>`

 Types of Datasets
 -----------------
-A Dataset abstraction is defined with a Java class that implements the ``DatasetDefinition`` interface.
+A Dataset abstraction is defined by a Java class that implements the ``DatasetDefinition`` interface.
 The implementation of a Dataset typically relies on one or more underlying (embedded) Datasets.
 For example, the ``IndexedTable`` Dataset can be implemented by two underlying Table Datasets – one holding the data and one holding the index.